 Mental intelligence has been quantified for centuries through recognised examinations such as IQ tests.
 Emotional intelligence has proved harder to capture.
 An AI startup called Human may have cracked the EQ code.

 The company has developed Emotional Artificial Intelligence (EAI) software that it claims can decipher deep human personality traits.
 It does this by analysing subliminal facial expressions in real-time.

-Video captures a person's individual expressions, which machine learning evaluates to both instantly reveal their emotions in a given moment and understand their underlying behavioural traits.
+Video captures a person's individual expressions, which machine learning evaluates to instantly reveal their emotions in a given moment and to understand their underlying behavioural traits.
 The results can identify whether someone is lying, disagreeing, nervous or passionate.